slotdawg/ts2020/peer/peer.rst

 Peer Global File Service includes the ability to create and manage Microsoft DFS Namespaces (DFS-N).
 When this DFS-N integration is combined with its real-time replication and file locking engine, PeerGFS powers a true global namespace that spans locations and storage devices.

-As part of its DFS namespace management capabilities, PeerGFS will also automatically redirect users away from a failed file server.
-When that failed server comes back online, PeerGFS will bring this file server back in-sync then re-enable user access to it. *This is a must have Disaster Recovery feature for any deployment looking to leverage Nutanix Files for user profile & user data shares for VDI environments.*  //MTM update plus revise language !!!
+As part of its DFS namespace management capabilities, PeerGFS also automatically redirects users away from a failed file server.
+When that failed server comes back online, PeerGFS brings this file server back in-sync, and then re-enables user access to it. *This is an essential Disaster Recovery feature for any deployment looking to leverage Nutanix Files for user profile & user data shares for VDI environments.*

-The following screenshot shows the PMC with a DFS Namespace under management.
+The following screenshot shows the PMC interface with a DFS Namespace under management.

 .. figure:: images/dfsn.png